benbalter/benbalter.github.com/_posts/2013-12-30-data-user-experience.md

 ---
 title: Why no one uses your government data
 comments: true
-description: 'The next time you publish a data source, whether in government or out, ask yourself one simple question.
-How can you optimize the experience for the data consumer?'
+description: The next time you publish a data source, whether in government or out, ask yourself one simple question.
+How can you optimize the experience for the data consumer?
 ---

 Publishing government information is about much more than simply throwing 0's and 1's over the firewall.
 It's about building ecosystems and communities.
 It's about solving shared challenges.
 It's about consumption — after all, that's the American way.